targetsm/learning-dynamics-clm/README.md

 We preprocess the data using scripts found in [/data/tl](/data/tl) for each corresponding datasets.
 Validation and test data can be found in the respective directories.

-To generat the trianing data:
+Generating the training data:
 For iwslt14deen adapt [prepare-iwslt14-sep.sh](/data/tl/iwslt14deen/sentp/prepare-iwslt14-sep.sh) to fit your setup and run ```bash prepare-iwslt14-sep.sh``` to generate the data.

-For wmt22deen and wmt22frde datasets download the data as described on the site.
-Adapt and run the respective prepare-iwslt14-sep.sh files to generate the full datasets.
+For wmt22deen and wmt22frde datasets download the data as described on the respective websites.
+Adapt and run the respective prepare-iwslt14-sep.sh files to preprocess the datasets.

-For the wmt22frde subset we used a random subset of 20M lines of the downloaded data and run the same peparation scipt on the random subset of the data.
+For the wmt22frde subset experiments, we use a random subset of 20M lines of the downloaded data and run the same peparation script on the subset of the data.

 ### Model Training